JDBurchHuzzah/jdburchhuzzah.github.io/about.md

 <h2>Honors Bands & All state</h2>
 <p>I am the First Chair Bass Clarinetest for the MSBOA District 4 Honors Band.
 I have participated in this honors band since it's return from Covid.</p>
 <p>I also was accepted into the MSBOA All-State Band!
 This required a ridiculously hard audition, and I was auditioning against musicians across the state!
 I was accepted into the All-State Band on Contrabass Clarinet, and am first chair!
-This means I am the most skilled Contrabass Clarinetist across the state!
-You can read about my All-State audition <a href="https://jdburch.com/All-State/">here</a>.
-A blog post about my All-State experience is in the works!</p><br>
+This means I am the most skilled Contrabass Clarinetist in the state!.</p><br>

 <h2>Marching Band</h2>
 <div style="margin-left: 25px;">